Canvas Print - Totem Wilai Possum

 Possum-skin cloaks were a form of clothing worn by Aboriginal people in the south-east of Australia.
 The cloaks were made from numerous possum pelts sewn together with Kangaroo sinew, and often decorated with significant incisions on the inside such as clan insignias.
 They were rubbed with ochre and fat to both decorate and protect them.

-Available in 5 sizes, 30 cm, 40 cm, 60 cm, 75 cm and a huge 1 meter print.
-The canvas frames are made of kiln-dried wood to a depth of 3cm.
+Available in 5 sizes, the canvas frames are made of kiln-dried wood to a depth of 3cm.
 These high-quality frames have a raised lip along their edges that prevents indentations from appearing on the canvas prints.

 The high quality canvases are made from matte cotton and their GSM count is 360.
 In order to protect your canvas photo prints, we seal them with a coating that makes them resistant to ultraviolet light, dust and water.

 Canvases are made to order and take 10-15 business days for delivery.